-Foundation Directory Online Professional.
-Funding database created and maintained by the Foundation Center.
+Funding database created and maintained by Candid (formerly the Foundation Center).
 Provides access to detailed profiles on over 140,000 private and corporate foundations, corporate giving programs, grantmaking public charities, and federal agency funders.
 Updated weekly.
 Also provides information on grant recipients, over 8 million recently awarded grants, and over a million recently filed IRS Forms 990 and 990-PF.
 Available across all MSU IP Ranges and to anyone with a current MSU NetID and password.
 Non-affiliated visitors can request access at the Main Library Reference Desk or utilize Foundation Directory Quick Start, a limited version of the database (free registration required).

-GuideStar Premium : Provides information on the activities and finances of more than 650,000 charities and nonprofit organizations.
-Features a database searchable by name, keyword, mission, geographic location and revenue range.
+Provides information on the activities and finances of more than 1.8 million IRS-recognized tax-exempt organizations and thousands of faith-based nonprofits.
+Database searchable by name, keyword, mission, geographic location and revenue range.

 To download reports, please contact a Business Librarian here.